scorhub/pokemonGo-wants-webApp/readme.md

 ## Features of the App

-App can be used to track and show to your friends what you need and want to trade in Pokémon Go - mobile game.
+App is used to track and show to your friends what you need and want to trade in Pokémon Go - mobile game.

 #### User Features

 - Want lists:
   - Lucky Want (as what you want to trade in to fill "LuckyDex")
   - Always Want (what you can take in trade always, e.g. good for PVP, raids, etc.)
-  - Alolan Want (for Alolan variants)
+  - Arean Want (for arean variants)
-  - Galarian Want (for Galarian variants)
+  - Variant Want (for variant forms, i.e. Unown)
   - Costume Want (for event-based costume variants, i.e. Pikachu in Mimikyu costume)
+  - Shiny Want
 - Ask a feature (as single coder/player does not always spot everything)
+- Read news & events posted by admin
 - Change password

 #### Moderator Features